Sophiegold/LMS_Sophie/README.md

 - Enhanced UI/UX design
 - Notifications and reminders

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for details.